YOUR ULTIMATE GUIDE

 Since the MAT is a test of mathematics, it is commonly used to test applicants of relevant courses, including Mathematics, Computer Science, or any joint honours courses, such as Mathematics and Philosophy or Mathematics and Computer Science at an undergraduate level.

-In the UK, there are six universities that use the MAT for their various mathematics degrees.
-Out these six, the MAT is compulsory at two universities while the other four accept the results but do not require them for entry:
+In the UK, there are three universities that use the MAT for their various mathematics degrees.
+Out of these three, the MAT is compulsory at one universities while the other two accept the results but do not require them for entry:

-Bear in mind that your results will be automatically sent to Oxford and Imperial if you are applying to either of these courses.
-Your result will also be sent to Warwick, Bath and Durham but they will not have access to them unless you grant permission.
+Bear in mind that your results will be automatically sent to Oxford if you are applying there.
+Your result will also be sent to Bath and Durham but they will not have access to them unless you grant permission.

 Nottingham will not receive your results automatically, they will have their own systems in place to receive them but do not require you to send them if you do not wish for them to have access to them.